 - Maintain physical distancing, stay 6 feet apart from other visitors and staff.

 Please enjoy our artwork with your eyes!
 However, please keep two feet of distance from all works of art.
 Even a slight touch can damage the surface so we ask that you leave touching the art to the professionals.
 If artwork is interactive, we’ll be sure to let you know.
 Help us protect the artwork for future generations of visitors!

 Adult supervision of all children is required.
-Young children may not be carried on the shoulders, but strollers are welcome and available for check-out at the reception or lobby desk.
-Please inquire in the lobby for a Family Guide to use with your children as you go through the exhibition!
+Young children may not be carried on the shoulders, but strollers are welcome and available for check-out.
+Inquire with a friendly MOCA Gallery Attendant when you arrive; we’ll hold your ID while you borrow it.

 Photos are welcome in the museum!
 Just please turn off your flash and put away your tripods, selfie sticks, stabilizers, gimbals, or any equipment that extends the reach of your camera.
 We only ask that you do not photograph any security equipment, emergency exits, or staff members without consent.

 We love pencils!
 All guests are permitted to take notes and make sketches in the galleries using pencils.
 Please keep ink, charcoal, markers, oils, and other liquid media at home or safely stowed away.

 Service animals, as defined in the Americans with Disabilities Act, are welcome at MOCA.
 Please note that pets and emotional support animals are not permitted.